BradleyColson/California_Hospital_Bed_Distribution/README.md

 # Overview

-Investigating the hospital bed distribution in California
+Investigating the distribution of hospital beds in California.

 # Data Description